- 2.2.6.2. -

 PWChar = ^WChar;

-The code fragment below shows various ways to initialize character type variables.
+The code fragment below shows various ways to initialize character type

 var